pytorch/tutorials/advanced_source/cpp_export.rst

 The last thing we need to build the example application is the LibTorch distribution.
 You can always grab the latest stable release from the `PyTorch website <https://pytorch.org/>`_.
-If you download and unzip the latest archive from that page, you should recieve a folder with the following directory
+If you download and unzip the latest archive from that page, you should receive a folder with the following directory
 structure:

 .. code-block:: sh